Pillai (Kerala title): History

-Pillais, land and titles

-Despite the changes in political power, a loose connection between Pillais and desoms remained for a long time after authority had moved over to the peishcars (ones who assumed responsibility of the collector/magistrate/police superintendent) and proverticars (village officers).
-An official defining characteristic of a Pillai still consisted of the receipt of the revenues of justice of a desom, that later became a fixed sum.
+Despite the changes in political power, a loose connection between Pillais and desoms remained for a long time after authority had moved over to the peishcars (those who assumed responsibility for the collector/magistrate/police superintendent) and proverticars (village officers).
+An official defining characteristic of a Pillai still consisted of the receipt of the revenues of justice of a desom, which later became a fixed sum.
 Many still held large estates that were absolute tax-free freeholds.